 As with any financial product, you have to be aware of a bunch of other complex elements playing in the background and look out for traps.

 - The way they're sold.
-Some platforms are only available through financial planners, who often receive higher trail commissions than for recommending ordinary managed funds.
+Some platforms are only available through financial planners, who you will then likely have to go through to makes changes or execute transactions – for a fee.

 - What choice?
 Some financial planning houses recommend just one wrap or master trust provider.
-Ask your planner how many platforms they recommend and the reasons for those recommendations (find out about fees, commissions and if there's any mark-up to wholesale fund fees).
+Ask your planner how many platforms they recommend and the reasons for those recommendations (find out about fees and if there's any mark-up to wholesale fund fees).

 - Is it 'open access'?
 An in-house fund may be operated by your financial planner and open only to the clients of their business.
 If you want to change adviser, you may have to leave the fund, possibly involving exit fees and capital gains tax.
 Open access funds let you change adviser without leaving the fund.